idris-lang/Idris-dev/docs/reference/elaborator-reflection.rst

 to enter the elaboration shell.

 At the shell, you can enter proof tactics to alter the proof state.
-It is recommended to issue ``:module Language.Reflection.Elab`` prior to entering the elaboration shell in order to have the system-provided tactics available to you.
+You can view the system-provided tactics prior to entering the shell by issuing the REPL command ``:browse Language.Reflection.Elab.Tactics``.
 When you have discharged all goals, you can complete the proof using the ``:qed`` command and receive in return an elaboration script that fills the hole.